 There are several ways for this to happen.
 The septic tank can be ignored for too long a period of time and the sludge accumulates until it’s right at the overflow pipe.
 This overwhelms the bacteria and the sludge goes straight to the drainage field.
 This creates a biohazard and the drainage field will need to be replaced.
 Another way a septic system can be damaged is if harsh chemicals are frequently poured down the drains and eventually kill the bacteria or reduce their numbers till they can no longer do their job of digesting the waste.
 This can also come about if paint thinners, bleaches, or pesticides are poured down the drains.

 If you haven’t had your septic tank checked or cleaned out in a while, don’t hesitate to call AAA City Plumbing today.
 Our technicians are experts and will have a viable solution for your home.
-We will thoroughly inspect the area and provide you with the best services possible.
+We will thoroughly inspect the area and provide you with the best septic tank service possible.